-Like the Grand Palace, there is a dress code in place requiring visitors to cover knees and shoulders and, in this case, to remove shoes.
+Like the Grand Palace, there is a dress code in place requiring visitors to cover their knees and shoulders and, in this case, to remove shoes.

-Wat Pho is one of the city’s largest temple complexes and worth spending a bit of time exploring.
+Wat Pho is one of the city’s largest temple complexes and is worth spending a bit of time exploring.
 There are over 300 different Buddha here.
 Visitors are welcome to participate/observe an hour of chanting that begins at 5 pm in the Ordination Hall.

 Getting to Wat Pho

 Wat Pho is also a short walk from the Grand Palace, in the same direction as we walked to the ferry entrance.
 It can be inserted into your Bangkok itinerary either before or after the Tempe of Dawn.